The Trade Desk: Financials

-The Trade Desk raised $2.5 million of venture capital in March, 2010.
-Investors included venture capital firms Founder Collective and IA Ventures, and angel investors Jerry Neumann and Josh Stylman.
+The Trade Desk raised about $120 million of venture capital (VC) from investors by 2016, including from VC firms Founder Collective and IA Ventures, and investors Jerry Neumann and Josh Stylman.
 In 2017, revenue rose 52 percent to $308 million, then rose to $477 million in 2018.
 In 2019, third-quarter revenue was reported as $164 million, attributed to the growth of connected TV advertising.

-The Trade Desk finished 2022 with a record total spent on the platform of $7.8 billion, and annual revenue of over $1.5 billion.
+It reported a 95% customer retention rate for 27 straight quarters in 2020, and an annual revenue of in the same year.
+The Trade Desk finished 2022 with a total spent on the platform of $7.8 billion, and annual revenue of over $1.5 billion.

-After 33 consecutive earning periods or meeting (or exceeding) financial expectations, The Trade Desk missed analyst expectations by about 2% in Q4 2024.
-Despite reporting growth, the stock tumbled by more than 32% in February 2025 after missing this target.
-The Trade Desk's revenues for the quarter were $741 million; total 2024 revenues grew 26%, reaching $2.4 billion.
+After 33 consecutive earning periods of meeting or exceeding financial expectations, TTD performed below analyst expectations by about 2%, in Q4 2024, and stock value decreased by more than 32% in February 2025.
+The Trade Desk's revenues for the quarter were $741 million; total 2024 revenues grew 26%, to $2.4 billion; company stock rebounded in the first quarter of 2025.

-Workforce and offices

-The firm currently employs around 3,500 people in 25 office locations worldwide.
-It was ranked among the 100 Best Medium Workplaces by Fortune in 2018, and have been continually named in the list since then.